oVirt/ovirt-site/source/release/4.4.0/index.md

 # oVirt 4.4.0 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.4.0 First Beta release as of March 27, 2020.
+The oVirt Project is pleased to announce the availability of the 4.4.0 Second Beta release as of April 02, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.